 The truth of hearing God’s voice and stepping out in faith and obedience is that you are right where you need to be.
 What is not guaranteed is that you will feel like you are in the right place.
 You might not feel any special super-natural ‘pricklies’ at all.
 It might just feel ordinary.
-At other times you might feel sheer terror to be stepping out into the unknown.
+At other times you might feel the sheer terror of stepping out into the unknown.
 It is not promised that you would get to know all of the details of choosing to pursue God.
-Not is there assurances that you won’t make some mistakes along the way.
-You only get to know that He is good, and that He will give you wisdom, council, and resources for the next step.
+Nor is there assurance that you won’t make some mistakes along the way.
+You only get to know that He is good and that He will give you wisdom, council, and resources for the next step.

 Recently Jesus told me, “You know, I really liked Peter.
 Everyone is so hard on him, but I really liked him.”
 Jesus loved Peter.
 Well, of course you did, I thought.
 Jesus loves passion that says, “tell me to come out on the water.”
 Jesus is pleased with the faith to go where Jesus is, into seemingly impossible situations, to walk on water.

 Jesus is not upset or worried about our failures.
 He lifts us back up and says, keep your eyes, your faith, on me.
 Don’t let your faith be in small things.
 Put it in Jesus.